 - Topical prescription medication: The application of topical lotions and creams can reduce existing inflammation and inhibit the growth of bacteria on the skin.
 Various topical solutions may be prescribed.
 Some medications include substances such as benzyl peroxide, clindamycin, retinoic acid, and sulfur.
 Topical medication may produce mild redness, burning, stinging, or peeling, side effects that will decrease over time.
 By using prescribed topical medication, visible results are typically experienced after four to eight weeks.

 - Oral prescription medication: Like topical solutions, oral antibiotics seek to decrease inflammation and limit bacterial growth.
 The difference is that an oral antibiotic will act systemically rather than locally on the skin.
 This form of treatment can be very effective at accomplishing this goal, but does not have an impact on the amount of oil naturally secreted in the skin, nor the abnormal behavior within skin cells that lead to clogged pores.
-At the Center for Dermatology, we believe that oral medications should be used only for as long as the benefits outweigh the risks.
+At the U.S. Dermatology Partners, we believe that oral medications should be used only for as long as the benefits outweigh the risks.

 Photodynamic therapy is a newer, markedly effective treatment for acne, which avoids the use of oral medications.
-The Center for Dermatology has extensive experience with photodynamic therapy as it used for other skin conditions besides acne.
+U.S. Dermatology Partners, formerly Center for Dermatology, has extensive experience with photodynamic therapy as it used for other skin conditions besides acne.
 It involves the use of blue light to activate a special solution applied to the area of acne.
-The interaction between the blue light and solution targets sebaceous acne causing glands and associated bacteria.
+The interaction between the blue light and solution targets sebaceous acne-causing glands and associated bacteria.
 The result is a marked improvement in acne and decreased chance for scarring.

 As acne is completely unique to your skin, we offer other adjunctive treatments for personalized care, including: